own-c/rt/README.md

 The feed uses the faster YouTube's rss feed to retrieve videos to avoid rate limits, this sadly does not contain video duration.

-The player uses [Vidstack](https://github.com/vidstack/player) YouTube [provider](https://vidstack.io/docs/player/api/providers/youtube/) to play the videos via embeds.
+The player uses Vidstack's YouTube [provider](https://vidstack.io/docs/player/api/providers/youtube/) to play videos via embeds, this has the drawback of not being able to play videos that disallows embedding.

 #### Twitch